-In 2015, we issued a short term (3year) LOC from Wells Fargo in an amount of not to exceed \$100 million outstanding at any time.
-This agreement provides up-front interim financing for capital projects and defers the issuance of long-term bonds.
-Tacoma Power drew \$80,250,000 under this line of credit in 2016 and used proceeds of long-term bonds issued in 2017 to pay \$80 million back to Wells Fargo, returning our balance to \$250,000 - the minimum account balance required.
+In 2015, we issued a short term (3-year) LOC from Wells Fargo in an amount of not to exceed \$100 million outstanding at any time.
+This agreement provides upfront interim financing for capital projects and defers the issuance of long-term bonds.

+Tacoma Power drew \$80.250.000 under this line of credit in 2016 and used proceeds of long-term bonds issued in 2017 to pay \$80 million back to Wells Fargo, returning our balance to \$250,000 - the minimum account balance required.

-In December 2019, we extended this line of credit through 2021 and increased the principal value to \$150 million to continue interim funding for our capital spending.
-By the end of 2020, we drew \$150 million, and also repaid \$20 million, leaving a balance of approximately \$130 million outstanding.
+In December 2019, we extended this line of credit through 2021 and increased the principal value to \$150 million.
+In September of 2021, we issued \$145 million in bonds to pay off in full the 2015 line of credit.
+At the same time, we initiated a new line of credit with Wells Fargo to continue interim funding our capital spending through 2024.
 Through the use of the line of credit, we have been able to save our customers millions of dollars by not paying interest on borrowed money before we need to spend it.